David-OConnor/stm32-hal/README.md

 - ADC3 unimplemented on H7
 - Low power modes beyond sleep and cstop aren't implemented for H7
 - WB and WL are missing features relating to second core operations and RF
-- WL is missing support for many peripherals.
+- WL is missing support for many peripherals
+- L4+ MCUs not supported